D. J. Fontana: Other work

 In 1983, Fontana published a book in pictorial form, titled D.J.
 Fontana Remembers Elvis, detailing his years playing with Elvis.
 Fontana's Life and Times weekly phonecasting debuted on July 3, 2007.

 Recognition

-D. J. Fontana was inducted into the Rockabilly Hall of Fame on January 14, 2009, and on April 4, also in 2009, he was inducted into the Rock and Roll Hall of Fame, in the "sidemen" category.
+Fontana was inducted into the Rockabilly Hall of Fame on January 14, 2009, and on April 4, also in 2009, he was inducted into the Rock and Roll Hall of Fame, in the "sidemen" category.
 English musician Wayne Fontana (born Glyn Geoffrey Ellis) took his stage name from the drummer.

-Fontana was played by Ed Begley, Jr. in the 1979 motion picture Elvis, and by Eric William Pierson in the 2005 CBS miniseries Elvis.
+Fontana was played by Ed Begley Jr. in the 1979 motion picture Elvis and by Eric William Pierson in the 2005 CBS miniseries Elvis.

 Death

 Fontana died in his sleep on June 13, 2018, in Nashville at the age of 87.
 At the time of his death, he was suffering from complications of a broken hip.